2 cups all-purpose flour

 Stack the uncooked tortilla rounds with wax paper between them and set them by the stove.

 Heat a skillet over medium heat.
+Wait until the skillet is hot.
 Pour a little oil that can take high temps into a small glass bowl.
 No plastic near your stove, ok?
-Dip the corner of a paper towel into the oil and quickly wipe the skillet.
+Dip the corner of a paper towel into the oil and quickly wipe the skillet (do not touch your hands to the pan, just the paper towel).
 The goal is to just lightly coat the pan and so the tortillas cook without frying.

-Add one tortilla and cook for only 1-2 minutes.
+Add one tortilla and cook briefly – about 1-2 minutes, depending upon the temperature on your skillet.
 Check the bottom every so often and flip with a spatula once a few brown spots appear on the side in contact with the skillet and cook another minute.

-As they are cooked, stack them either covered with a tea towel or inside one of those nice tortilla warmers.
+As they are cooked, stack them either covered with a tea towel or inside one of those nice tortilla warmers you can get in many grocery stores.

 Also, try our wheat tortillas.